Introduction to Theseus

 AI Virtual Machine (AIVM)

-Tensor-native runtime where models and agents are registered, autonomy is enforced, and agents call models without human intervention.
+Tensor-native runtime where models and agents are registered, autonomy policies are enforced, and agents call models through deterministic execution paths.
 Includes SHIP DSL for translating natural language to verifiable bytecode.

 Succinct proofs of inference computation with <1% overhead.
 Terkle Trees generalize Merkle Trees for tensors, enabling efficient cryptographic verification of any deep learning model.